 Highlights of World Athletics Championships Oregon22

-Su Bingtian (R) of China looks on after the men's 100m semifinal at the World Athletics Championships Oregon22 in Eugene, Oregon, the United States, July 16, 2022.
+Nadine Visser (L) of the Netherlands competes with Poland's Pia Skrzyszowska during the women's 100m hurdles heats at the World Athletics Championships Oregon22 in Eugene, Oregon, the United States, July 23, 2022.
 (Xinhua/Wang Ying)

-Su Bingtian of China looks on after the men's 100m semifinal at the World Athletics Championships Oregon22 in Eugene, Oregon, the United States, July 16, 2022.
+Nigeria's Tobi Amusan reacts after the women's 100m hurdles heats at the World Athletics Championships Oregon22 in Eugene, Oregon, the United States, July 23, 2022.
 (Xinhua/Wang Ying)

-Athletes compete during the men's 100m semifinal at the World Athletics Championships Oregon22 in Eugene, Oregon, the United States, July 16, 2022.
+(L to R) Kyle Garland of the United States, Australia's Ashley Moloney, Grenada's Lindon Victor and Zachery Ziemek of the United States sprint to the finish line during the 100m competition of the Decathlon event at the World Athletics Championships Oregon22 in Eugene, Oregon, the United States, July 23, 2022.
 (Xinhua/Wang Ying)

-Athletes compete during the men's 100m semifinal at the World Athletics Championships Oregon22 in Eugene, Oregon, the United States, July 16, 2022.
+(L to R) Australia's Ashley Moloney, Grenada's Lindon Victor, Zachery Ziemek of the United States, Canada's Damian Warner, France's Kevin Mayer and Canada's Pierce Lepage compete during the 100m competition of the Decathlon event at the World Athletics Championships Oregon22 in Eugene, Oregon, the United States, July 23, 2022.
 (Xinhua/Wang Ying)

 Photos